Religion

 Same sex marriage, religious freedom and the law

-As Australians vote in the same sex marriage survey debate has focused on religious freedom, a University of Melbourne expert explains exactly what the law says
+As Australians vote in the same sex marriage survey, the national debate has focused on anxiety over whether religious freedom could be negatively affected.
+So what exactly does discrimination law say on the issue?

 Even fires rest on Sunday